AlexPoltak/vrs_cvicenie_3/README.md

 ```

-6. If you want to draw marker circle to frame from camera, use:
+6. To draw marker circle to frame from camera, use:

     - `marker` - marker that should be painted to image
     - `frame` - marker will be painted to this frame